What is GLYXAMBI?

 These are not all the possible side effects of GLYXAMBI.
 For more information, ask your doctor or pharmacist.

-Before taking GLYXAMBI, tell your doctor if you:
+Before taking GLYXAMBI, tell your doctor about all of your medical conditions, including if you:

 - have liver problems